department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/know-when-their-information-is-prefilled.md

 - **When users can update prefilled information.** Review [Help users to...
 Know how their information is updated](https://design.va.gov/patterns/help-users-to/know-how-their-information-is-updated) for guidance on helping users update this prefilled information.

 #### Design principles
-- **Visibility of system status.** This pattern demonstrates the usability principle of communicating the current state to help users feel in control and take appropriate action.
-[Learn more about Visibility of system status](https://www.nngroup.com/articles/visibility-system-status/).
+* **Visibility of system status.** This pattern demonstrates the [usability principle of communicating the current state](https://www.nngroup.com/articles/visibility-system-status/) in order to allow users to feel in control and to be able to take appropriate action.
-- **User control and freedom.** This pattern also gives users control over their own information.
-[Learn more about User Control and Freedom](https://www.nngroup.com/articles/user-control-and-freedom/).
+* **User control and freedom.** This pattern also gives users control over their own information thereby providing [control and freedom](https://www.nngroup.com/articles/user-control-and-freedom/).

 ### When not to use this pattern
 - **For unauthenticated users**.
 Users who aren't signed in shouldn't see their information prefilled when they interact with an application.
 But, when forms don't require users to be signed in, they should see an information alert describing benefits to signing in.
 [View the unauthenticated intro page alert](#unauthenticated-intro-page-alert) later described on this page.